 10 Best Constant Contact Alternatives

-Sendinblue offers a robust email marketing service as part of its all-in-one sales and marketing toolbox.
-Alongside the necessary email marketing tools (drag-and-drop editor, transactional emails, GDPR compliance), you get marketing automation, CRM, SMS, chat, signup forms, and landing pages.
+Sendinblue offers a robust email marketing service as part of its all-in-one sales and digital marketing toolbox.
+Alongside the necessary email marketing tools (drag-and-drop editor, transactional emails, GDPR compliance), you get marketing automation, CRM, SMS, chat, push notifications, signup forms, and a landing page builder.

 Main differences between Sendinblue and Constant Contact